luis-gardea/luis-gardea.github.io/about/index.md

 I have many interests within software engineering and computer science, not limited to machine learning and artificial intelligence, scalability, microservice architectures, algorithms and applied math.
 I am always looking to learn more about topics where my knowledge is limited.

-Outside of work, I have a wide range of interests not limited to music, basketball, building things (the physical kind), and mechanical watches.
+Outside of work, I have a wide range of interests not limited to music, basketball, building things (the physical kind), mechanical watches, and photography.